pixlee/pixlee-ios-sdk/README.md

 # Basic Development Guide
 - With this guide, you can use our UI Components and quickly implement most features of the SDK on your app.
-- If you're looking for firing the API and present the data into your own UI, please check out this
+- If you're looking for firing the API and present the data into your own UI, please check out [API: Filtering and Sorting](#api-filtering-and-sorting)

 ### Step 1: Initiate the SDK and Auto Analytics
 ```swift